-(1) Module-specific assessment which results in a fail or which is considered a fail may be repeated once.
+(1) Subject-related assessment which results in a fail or which is considered a fail may be repeated twice.
 Registration according to § 11 (1) is considered to be conditional registration for the corresponding repeat exam.
 In a repeat exam, only assessment given a grade lower than "sufficient" (4.0) in the first exam may be repeated; the grades given for the other pieces of assessment in the first exam are taken into account in the calculation of the grade.

 (2) The repeat exam must be taken in the semester following the fail in the first exam, or at the latest in the semester after that; it is usually conducted within the time and content framework of the scheduled regular exams.
-Failure to re-take a failed exam will result in a grade of "insufficient" (5.0) unless the failure to re-sit was due to reasons beyond the student's control.
+Failure to re-sit a failed exam will result in a grade of "insufficient" (5.0) unless the failure to re-sit was not the fault of the student.

-(3) If the failed exam or piece of assessment was conducted at least six weeks before the start of lectures in the following semester and if passing a repeat exam is required for admission to a piece of assessment in the following semester or for attendance at a class in the following semester, the student must be given the opportunity - upon application to the examinations board - to re-sit the failed exam in good time so as to be able to be admitted to the assessment or attend the class.
+(3) If the failed exam or piece of assessment was conducted at least six weeks before the start of lectures in the following semester and if passing a repeat exam is required for admission to a piece of assessment in the following semester or for attendance at a class in the following semester, the student must be given the opportunity - upon written application to the examination board - to re-sit the failed exam in good time so as to be able to be admitted to the assessment or attend the class.